macgibbons/sql-professional/book-2-carnival-reports/chapters/INVENTORY.md

 ## Available Models

-1. Across all dealerships, which model of vehicle has the lowest current inventory?
+1. Which model of vehicle has the lowest current inventory?
 This will help dealerships know which  models the purchase from manufacturers.
-1. Across all dealerships, which model of vehicle has the highest current inventory?
+1. Which model of vehicle has the highest current inventory?
 This will help dealerships know which models are, perhaps, not selling.

 ## Diverse Dealerships